OKScienceDE/Open_Science_101/README.md

 We will try to adhere to their style as far as this is suitable.

-We are aware that this is not the first attempt to generate such a collection but in our opinion there is no comprehensive resource covering all the required topics.
+We are aware that this is not the first attempt to generate such a collection, but in our opinion, there is no comprehensive resource covering all the required topics.

 The content of this collection is licensed under a [Creative Commons Zero license](https://creativecommons.org/publicdomain/zero/1.0/)